 What had pride done?
 It had deceived them into believing that they were secure, self-sufficient, quick-witted, intelligent, and strong enough within themselves to stand.
 You see, therein lies pride's power—the power to deceive one into thinking that one's position is unassailable, absolutely right, and self-sufficient.

-Zophar, who was arguing away with Job, came up with a pretty insightful observation in Job.
+Zophar, who was arguing away with Job, came up with a pretty insightful observation.

 Job 20:4-7 Know you not this of old, since man was placed upon earth.
 That the triumphing of the wicked is short, and the joy of the hypocrite but for a moment?
 Though his excellency mount up to the heavens, and his head reach unto the clouds; Yet he shall perish forever like his own dung: they which have seen him shall say, Where is he?